 In a parallel action, the US Securities and Exchange Commission charged Klyushin, Ermakov, Rumiantcev and two other Russian men with violating the antifraud provisions of Section 17(a) of the Securities Act of 1933, Section 10(b) of the Securities Exchange Act of 1934, and Rule 10b-5 thereunder, as well as – with regard to some of the defendants — violations of Section 15(b) of the Securities Act and Section 20(b) of the Exchange Act.
 Altogether, the SEC alleges that Klyushin, Ermakov, Rumiantcev and their co-defendants Mikhail Irzak and Igor Sladkov reaped unlawful profits of at least $82.5 million through the illegal use of the pre-release earnings announcements obtained by hacking into the computer systems of companies that provide services to publicly traded companies.
-The SEC complaint seeks a permanent injunction against future violations, and an order for the disgorgement of all illicit trading profits, ill-gotten gains and avoided losses resulting from the actions alleged.
-The SEC also demands a civil penalty up to three times the profits accrued by means of the alleged acts.
+The SEC complaint seeks a permanent injunction regarding future violations, and an order for the disgorgement of all illicit trading profits, ill-gotten gains and avoided losses resulting from the alleged actions.
+The SEC also demands a civil penalty up to three times the profits made in connection with the alleged actions.